 - easy, non-invasive testing for chlamydia and gonorrhea

-- testing and treatment for Sexually Transmitted Infections (STI), HIV and blood-borne viruses
+- testing and treatment for sexually transmitted infections (STIs), HIV and blood-borne viruses

-You can use these services at one of the clinics below:
+You can use these services at one of the following clinics:

 - KISS (Keep it Safe 'n' Sorted)

-A safe setting for young people (aged 13 to 19 year olds) to talk about relationships, peer pressure, safe sex and sexual transmitted infections.
-Offering c-cards, free condoms and pregnancy testing.
+A safe setting for 13 to 19-year-olds to talk about relationships, peer pressure, safe sex and STIs.
+Offering C-cards, free condoms, and pregnancy testing.

 - Oakland Clinic